By Saurav · saavos

 If a chatbot takes 30 minutes to set up versus 5, you've spent $50–100 of your hourly time before the bot answers a single question.
 Multiply that by how many bots you're evaluating and the implicit cost of "free trials" is real.
 The $19/mo platform that's live in 5 minutes is actually cheaper than the $19/mo platform that takes 2 hours to configure — even though the price is identical.

 Estimate monthly conversation volume, then buy the tier that covers it with 30% headroom.
-Pre-launch sites under 100 visitors a day need 30–80 conversations a month — free tier on any platform.
+Pre-launch sites under 100 visitors a day need 30–80 conversations a month — no-card preview on any platform.
 Early-revenue SaaS at 100–500 visitors a day needs 200–800 conversations — Starter tier.
 Established SMBs at 500–2,000 visitors a day need 1,000–3,000 — Pro tier.
 Most teams overestimate by 3–10x.

 A simple heuristic: estimate your monthly conversation volume, then pick the tier that covers it with 30% headroom.
 Don't pay for 15,000 messages when you'll use 800.
 Don't buy 100 messages when you'll need 2,000 and hit the cap weekly.